deadnme/Twitch-Emote-No-Restart/README.md

 # Twitch Emote No-Restart

 **DISCLAIMER!
-THIS SCRIPT IS STILL WORK-IN-PROGRESS, BUGS ARE TO BE EXPECTED**
+THIS SCRIPT IS STILL A WORK-IN-PROGRESS, BUGS ARE TO BE EXPECTED**

 Stop animated emotes from restarting when the same emote is posted again.